 How Cell Phones are Cloned and How To Stop it From Happening To You

-Cell phone cloning, while not as major a problem as it used to be, continues to be an issue for some cell phone users.
-Cell phone cloning is what happens when criminals use electronic tools to steal the identity of a cellphone so that they can hijack the phone’s carrier and get free service for themselves.
-This can be anything from a nuisance to a catastrophe for the person whose phone is cloned.
+Cell phone cloning, while not as major a problem as it used to be, continues to be an issue for some mobile phone users.
+Cell phone cloning is a method, using electronic equipment, for criminals to to steal the identity of a phone, hijack the carrier, and get free service for themselves.
+This can be anything from a minor nuisance to a catastrophe for the person whose phone is cloned.
 The consequences range from having bogus charges appearing on one’s bill, all the way up to criminal charges being filed if a cloned phone is then used to commit a crime.
-Cell phone cloning is a serious problem.
+It is a serious problem.
 In this article, I will explain what cell phone cloning is, how it works, and what you can do to protect yourself against cell phone cloners.

 How cell phone cloning works

 Cloning a cell phone is a two-step process.
 First, the crooks use an electronic scanner to detect the electronic identity number of the SIM card in a nearby phone.
-There are a variety of different kinds of scanners and they can be found on the dark web among other places; it isn’t our job here to teach you how to clone a phone so I’m not going to link to any of the places where they can be bought.
-Scanners are relatively expensive and relatively difficult to get, but they aren’t impossible to get.
+There are a variety of different kinds of scanners and they can be found on the dark web among other places; it isn’t our goal here to teach you how to clone a phone so I’m not going to link to any of the places where they can be bought.
+Scanners are relatively expensive and relatively difficult to get, but it’s not impossible.
 Today, because most phones have significantly enhanced security against cloning operations, a phone cloner is much more likely to try to get physical access to the SIM card.
 With physical access to the card, cloning is relatively easy to accomplish.

-Once the cloner has the information (usually consisting of the electronic serial number of the SIM card, and the authentication key for that card), they will use a SIM writer to make a duplicate SIM.
+Once the cloner has the information (usually consisting of the electronic serial number of the SIM card, and its authentication key), they will use a SIM writer to make a duplicate SIM card.
 Because SIM writers are legitimate tools with many legal uses, they are easy and inexpensive to acquire and anyone with $10 or $15 to spare can get one via Ebay without even trying.
 The cloner can then put the duplicated SIM card in another phone, and use that phone to make calls and connections under the original phone owner’s account.

 It used to be much easier to clone cell phones than it is today.
-In the early days of cellular communication, both the phones themselves and the cell network they operated on ran using analog technology.
-Now, all cell phones are digital and their signals are now encoded and encrypted, making it almost impossible to scan for SIM information.
+In the early days of cellular communication, both the phones themselves and the cell network they operated on used analog technology.
+Now all cell phones are digital and their signals are encoded and encrypted, making it almost impossible to scan for SIM information.
 There is one weakness in the system, however, and that is the existence of analog backups.

 In high-traffic areas, many carriers keep analog cell stations running to handle overflow.
 When a single station becomes very busy, it overflows some calls to the old analog network.
-Someone with a scanner within range of that network can soon harvest your phone’s identifying information.
-Analog systems used CDMA technology, which transmitted your phone’s ESN (Electronic Serial Number) and MIN (Mobile Identification Number) along with the call data.
-Digital systems use GSM, which shifted to using a phone’s IMEI.
-Where you could capture the ESN and MIN relatively easily and flash a blank phone with the data to clone it, IMEI is slightly different.
-Now, you need to capture IMEI data and use a hardware SIM reader and writer to clone the SIM, not the card.
+Someone with a scanner within range of that network can harvest your phone’s identifying information.
+Analog systems used CDMA technology which transmitted your phone’s ESN (Electronic Serial Number) and MIN (Mobile Identification Number) along with the call data.
+Digital systems use GSM which shifted to using a phone’s IMEI.
+Where once you could capture the ESN and MIN relatively easily and flash a blank phone with the data to clone it, IMEI is slightly different.
+Now you need to capture IMEI data and use a hardware SIM reader and writer to clone the SIM, not the card.